mtriche128/hpca_semester_project/README.md

 #### Step (4) Unpackage the Project

 Connect to the PYNQ board over SSH.
-The account and IP addressed should be xilinx@192.168.2.99 (password is xilinx) Once connected to the PYNQ board over SSH, extract all file from the tarball into the 'jupyter_notebooks' directory.
+The account and IP addressed should be xilinx@192.168.2.99 (password is xilinx).
+Once connected to the PYNQ board over SSH, extract all file from the tarball into the 'jupyter_notebooks' directory.

 ```
 $ ssh xilinx@192.168.2.99